iamtomhewitt/home-dashboard/README.md

 I've also incorporated a set of predefined recipes from what we eat often.
 Pressing the button at the bottom of the planner will add every single ingredient from all the predefined recipes for that week to the shopping list widget, so you can plan your weekly shop based on what you are eating.
 Duplicate ingredients are also removed, so if you have a recipe of 200g of chicken, and another recipe with 400g of chicken, then 600g of chicken is added to your shopping list.

 The recipes and planner is stored on an [api I built](https://github.com/iamtomhewitt/home-dashboard-recipe-manager).

-## 👷‍♂️ Getting Started
-Have the dashboard and need a hand setting it up?
-Follow [this guide](GETTING&#32;STARTED.md)!

-## 💻 Development
-Know how to use Unity3D and want to build your own dashboard?
-Follow [this guide](DEVELOPMENT.md)!